Chapter 8

 So, what’s your major?

 Princeton’s School of Engineering and Applied Science has six basic concentrations (majors), and the University offers a whole host of certificate programs (minors).
-At Princeton, you’re only allowed to declare one concentration, but many of the engineering majors have tracks that let you focus on, for example, Biomedical Engineering inside ELE, or Engineering and the Liberal Arts inside CEE.
+At Princeton, you’re only allowed to declare one concentration, but many of the engineering majors have tracks that let you focus on, for example, Biomedical Engineering inside ECE, or Engineering and the Liberal Arts inside CEE.
 And, for even more variety, there’s certificate programs, most of which you take prerequisites for your first two years and enroll in officially junior year.
 While the ones listed here are the ones relating to engineering, Princeton engineers have been enrolled in such diverse certificate programs as Urban Studies and Dance.

 Concentrations